 —Peter van Altena, vice president, After-Sales and Services EMEA (Europe & Asia) at ATS Automation

-Developing effective long-term relationships with customers requires manufacturers to work toward delivering quality the first time.
-Manufacturers should incentivize field technicians to build and manage strong relationships with their customers.
-Moreover, initiatives such as providing customizable self-care platforms can help customers resolve issues immediately, while conducting training and workshops can help improve customer support and build customer trust.
-Alignment with customers can facilitate cocreation opportunities, and manufacturers could pilot new service offerings before selling them more widely.
+Developing effective long-term relationships with customers requires manufacturers to work towards delivering quality the first time.
+Manufacturers should incentivise field technicians to build and manage strong relationships with their customers.
+Moreover, initiatives such as providing customisable self-care platforms can help customers resolve issues immediately, while conducting training and workshops can help improve customer support and build customer trust.
+Alignment with customers can facilitate cocreation opportunities and manufacturers could pilot new service offerings before selling them more widely.

 —Jacques-Olivier Guichard, head, New Digital Services & Big Data; and James Kornberg, director innovation at Air France Industries KLM Engineering & Maintenance